brettz9/db.js/README.md

 #### Querying

-Queries require one method or more to determine the type of querying (all items, filtering, or applying ranges) and then a subsequent call to `execute()`.
+Queries require one or more methods to determine the type of querying (all items, filtering, or applying ranges--some of which can be combined with some of the others) and then a subsequent call to `execute()`.

 ##### Querying all objects